waku-org/docs.waku.org/docs/guides/nwaku/run-docker.md

 - `IMAGE` is the image and tag you pulled from the registry or built locally
 - `ARG...` is the list of `nwaku` arguments for your [chosen node configuration](/guides/nwaku/configuration)

-To run `nwaku` in a Docker container using the most typical configuration, use:
+Run `nwaku` using the most typical configuration:

 ```bash
 docker run -i -t -p 60000:60000 -p 9000:9000/udp statusteam/nim-waku \